Alness railway station: Facilities

 The station consists of one platform on the northern side of the railway, with only a small shelter available.
 The station also has a small car park, bike racks and a bench.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

-Platform layout

-The station has a single platform which is long enough for a six-coach train.

 Passenger volume

+The main origin or destination station for journeys to or from Alness in the 2022–23 period was Inverness, making up 6,688 of the 16,804 journeys (39.8%).

 The statistics cover twelve month periods that start in April.

 Services

 On weekdays and Saturdays, there are 7 trains northbound (4 to Wick via Thurso, 1 to Invergordon, 1 to Ardgay and 1 to Tain) and 8 trains southbound to Inverness.
 On Sundays, there are five trains southbound to Inverness, and 5 trains northbound (3 to Tain, 1 to Invergordon and 1 through to Wick.